[Interview to CDA Students] Mitsuru Morita, a current student at IED in Italy – Part Ⅲ

 C: I agree with your opinion.
 I really hope it will make that happen in the future and more people who studied in foreign country will get into the industry in Japan.
 CDA will continue to report about you to offer encouragement for the students who are struggling with their dreams.

-I’m looking forward to you being a car designer.
-Please don’t be nervous for my words, but good luck in IED!
+I’m looking forward to seeing your success as a car designer.
+Please don’t feel too much pressure for my words, but good luck in IED!

 After the Interview…

 I would like to thank you to Mr. Morita for agreeing to take part in this interview and share his experiences with us.

 I started planning on this interview when I saw Mr. Morita posted his message on the CDA’s chat room -”studying abroad is one of the options if you determine your future now.
 The industry in Japan will be more flourished when a lot more people who have various background and knowledges enter to the industry.”

 I have talked to Professor Ito in CCS before.
 He looked a little sad when he told me that there are many Asian students in his class but the number of Japanese student is few among them.
 I don’t want to lament the situation; however our world today is getting more focusing on the value of diversity.
 I must say that understanding and valuing diversity is an essential aspect of work for designers.
 It’s important to explore diversity from different angles that may increase designer’s effectiveness in working to design a product.
 Furthermore, it will relate to establish your identity.
 I often hear a word, “Japaneseness” in design.
 Having interactions with the world outside of Japan, it would be visible when we aware the cultural value differences.